muratk5n/thirdwave/en/README.md

 ---

 Al Jazeera: "Davos is dead.
-Amid a pandemic and a cost of living crisis, the people have no patience for the virtue signalling of the Davos set"
+[After] a pandemic and a cost of living crisis, the people have no patience for the virtue signalling of the Davos set"